-Lindy is a freelance documentary and street photographer who also enjoys shooting events, products, and portraits.
+Lindy is a freelance documentary and street photographer who also shoots portraits, products, and events.
 She graduated with a Biology degree from the University of Arizona in 2000, but not before catching the travel bug while spending a year on exchange at the University of Hawai'i at Manoa.
 After taking her first black and white classes, for one of which she documented Harley-Davidson Riders in Tucson, she started to pursue photography.

-In 2003, she enrolled in the Full Time General Studies program at the International Center of Photography in New York City.
-She photographed theatrical portraits of performers as well as landscapes typical of America, like diners and motels.
-Anxious and eager to see more of the world, she left the U.S. on a personal journey to travel throughout South and Central America, winding up Latin America's backbone to explore other cultures while sharing peoples stories in the spirit of documentary photography.
+As an International Center of Photography student in 2003, she took pictures of theatrical portraits of performers as well as landscapes typical of America, like diners and motels.
+Afterwards, she traveled on a personal journey throughout South and Central America, winding up Latin America's backbone to explore other cultures while sharing peoples stories in the spirit of documentary photography.

-to bring awareness to the femicide issue in Juarez and Chihuahua City, Mexico, she volunteered in Chile for a year and a half at an orphanage for girls through the non-profit organization VE Global.
+to bring awareness to the femicide issue in Juarez and Chihuahua City, Mexico, and volunteered in Chile for a year and a half at an orphanage for girls through the non-profit VE Global.
 Thanks to a generous donation from PENTAX and TakeGreatPictures.com, Lindy co-founded OJOS nuevos

-, a digital photography workshop for at-risk youth that let kids photograph themselves and their community.
+, a digital photography workshop for at-risk youth that let girls photograph themselves and their community.
 In Bolivia, she photographed an annual proceeds calendar for the wild animal refuge Inti Wara Yassi.
 She then taught 1 on 1 English in Ecuador and worked in Costa Rica as a Staff Photographer for The Tico Times, Central America's leading English newspaper.
-Lindy returned to her hometown of Phoenix, AZ in 2009 to continue photographing.
-In connection with her passion for international social outreach with adolescent Latinos, she worked as a Youth Care Worker and Team Coordinator for Tumbleweed's Casa de Sueños Program, providing support at transitional homes for unaccompanied refugee minors seeking reunification with their families.
+Lindy returned to her hometown of Phoenix, AZ in 2009.
+In connection with her passion for international social outreach with adolescent Latinos, she worked at Tumbleweed's Casa de Sueños Program providing support at transitional homes for unaccompanied refugee minors seeking reunification with their families.

 Lindy's work has been exhibited at the Tucson Museum of Art, the New York Children's Museum of Art, Cafe Literario, HOLGAS Gallery, and ICP.
 She has been published in The Village Voice, Transitions Abroad Magazine, TakeGreatPictures.com, Travel Photographers Network, IGUANA Magazine, and Fodor's Travel Guides.
 She has photographed for the International Rescue Committee and the United Cerebral Palsy of Phoenix.